Comparing Type Systems for Deadlock Freedom: Translating into

 \begin{notation} Let us write $\Gamma \s P_1, P_2$ whenever both $\Gamma \s P_1$ and $\Gamma \s P_2$ hold.
 Similarly, let us write $P_1,P_2 \cp \Gamma$, whenever both $P_1\cp \Gamma$ and $P_2\cp \Gamma$ hold. \end{notation}

-Before showing how our rewriting procedure satisfies an operational correspondence result (cf. \Cref{thm:oc}), we present an example to illustrate the need for a useful auxiliary definition, which will allow us to relate processes typable under the same typing context but featuring a different parallel structure (cf. \Cref{def:uptok}).
+Before showing how our translation satisfies an operational correspondence result (cf. \Cref{thm:oc}), we illustrate the need for a useful auxiliary definition, which will allow us to relate processes typable under the same typing context but featuring a different parallel structure (cf. \Cref{def:uptok}).

 \begin{example}[The Parallel Structure of Typable Processes] Let $P \cp \Delta$ where $P \defeq \res x ({\ov x\out v.P_1} \pp {x\inp z.P_2})$ and $\Delta = \Delta_1,\Delta_2,v:T$.
 Consider the following reduction from $P$, obtained using the rules in \Cref{fig:redlcp}: